Lennartstachowiak/DaLokal_Website/README.md

 - user to your MySQL connection user name (default is root)
 - and if used your password after password=''

-To get started and run the website on a localhost enter the following three lines in your terminal
+To get started and run the website on a localhost enter the following three lines in your terminal:

 export FLASK_APP=dalokal_website.website.py